circonus-labs/circonus-api-cli/README.md

-        alert :         Representation of an Alert that occurred (Readonly) annotation :    Mark important events used for correlation broker :        Remote software agent that collects the data from monitored hosts check :         Individual elements of a check bundle (Readonly) check_bundle :  Collection of checks that have the same configuration and target, but collected from different brokers check_move :    Request that a Check be moved from one Broker to another data :          Readonly endpoint to pull the values of a single data point for a given time range dashboard :     Provides access for creating, reading, updating and deleting Dashboards. graph :         Allows mass creation, editing and removal of graphs maintenance :   Schedule a maintenance window for your account, check bundle, rule set or host metric_cluster :        A metric cluster is a cluster of metrics defined by a set of queries rule_set :      define a collection of rules to apply to a given metric rule_set_group :        Allows togroup together rule sets and trigger alerts based on combinations of those rule sets faulting
+        alert :         Representation of an Alert that occurred (Readonly) annotation :    Mark important events used for correlation broker :        Remote software agent that collects the data from monitored hosts caql :          Provides a way to extact data from Circonus using a CAQL query check :         Individual elements of a check bundle (Readonly) check_bundle :  Collection of checks that have the same configuration and target, but collected from different brokers check_bundle_metrics :  Provides a way to add or remove individual metrics under a Check Bundle rather than replacing the entire Check Bundle object check_move :    Request that a Check be moved from one Broker to another contact_group : Provides means of being notified about alerts.
+Each contact_group can have one to many users and means of contact data :          Readonly endpoint to pull the values of a single data point for a given time range dashboard :     Provides access for creating, reading, updating and deleting Dashboards. graph :         Allows mass creation, editing and removal of graphs maintenance :   Schedule a maintenance window for your account, check bundle, rule set or host metric :        Provides API access to individual Metrics.
+Generally readonly but units and tags fields can be updated metric_cluster :        A metric cluster is a cluster of metrics defined by a set of queries rule_set :      define a collection of rules to apply to a given metric rule_set_group :        Allows togroup together rule sets and trigger alerts based on combinations of those rule sets faulting